KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 30: Wednesday, April 27, 2022

+**Today's Progress:** Continued section 11 (Advanced Swift Programming - Classes, Inheritance & Advanced Optionals) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I went over structures vs classes.
+Something about classes makes me really excited.
+I feel like I'd want to use them all the time, but I did learn that structures should be the default choice when possible.
+This is really an amazing course.
+Even when Dr. Yu starts to go really fast when she's explaining something.
+I just rewind the video or read the transcript to catch it all.
+I also read quite a bit of documentation on the UIViewController.

+**Link(s) to work:** n/a.

+## Day 31: Thursday, April 28, 2022

+**Today's Progress:** Continued section 11 (Advanced Swift Programming - Classes, Inheritance & Advanced Optionals) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I wanted to research a solution to a challenge, but I couldn't figure out how to form my question.
+This has happened to me before.
+I guess this is something that will come with more practice and maybe will have to click, too.
+Overall, I feel good about today.
+I'm following.

+**Link(s) to work:** n/a.

+## Day 32: Friday, April 29, 2022

+**Today's Progress:** Completed section 11 (Advanced Swift Programming - Classes, Inheritance & Advanced Optionals) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I completed the BMI Calculator app today and I got really close to finishing it on my own.
+I got all of the errors to disappear, but I wasn't sure how to pull the data in.
+I did have one idea that I didn't try, that ended up being part of the solution.
+I need to keep trying and trust myself.
+I have to be willing to explore the options that come to mind.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.